 All of the factors above will be happening in every Amazon marketplace right now so you should expect that the same or similar action could be taken in other countries as the situations there sadly get worst.

-Also, if your stock is located in France or Italy Amazon will not use that stock to fulfil orders of nonessential items in the UK, Germany or Spain using the Pan EU program or the EFN program.
+Also, if your stock is located in France or Italy Amazon will not use that stock to fulfill orders of nonessential items in the UK, Germany, or Spain using the Pan EU program or the EFN program.

 What about storage fees?

 Amazon has stated that items affected by the sales limit in Italy and France will not be subject to Storage or deal fees.

 Also, Amazon announced that they would be waiving Long Term Storage Fees due on April 15th in United States, United Kingdom, Germany, France, Italy, Spain, Poland, and the Czech Republic and that they were delaying removal orders.